mle86/php-request-authentication/README.md

 wrapped in a [RequestAuthenticator] instance, a client ID and a client secret, and the request to sign.
-The `authenticate()` method will add the required authentication methods to the request so that it can be sent.
+The `authenticate()` method will add the required authentication headers to the request so that it can be sent.

 To verify an inbound request